 The professional judgment process is an extensive process that requires a thorough review by the Office of Scholarships and Financial Aid to determine what, if any changes, may be appropriate based on your FAFSA application.
 It is a time intensive process that includes the following steps:

 In many cases, an adjustment does not increase the student's eligibility for grants or the total amount of aid awarded.
-Be aware that if you receive Federal Pell Grant or a North Carolina Grant, it may be reduced or lost because it is based on your original EFC.
+Be aware that if a student receives Federal Pell Grant or a North Carolina Grant, it may be reduced or lost because it is based on the original EFC.
 The Office of Scholarships and Financial Aid reserves the right to deny any appeals that would not increase a student's eligibility for aid.
 The decision of the Office of Scholarships and Financial Aid is final and cannot be appealed to the Department of Education.

 Special circumstances are anything that differentiates the family's finances from those of other families.
 Below are examples to include, but not limited to, reasons to submit a professional judgment request: